 The best way to limit the potential health risks is to eliminate or reduce exposure to these fumes.
-Often this will mean an investment into quality equipment.
+Often this will mean an investment in quality equipment.
 Unless you enjoy black boogers, of course.

 This article will explore fume extraction and ways to protect your respiratory health from welding fumes.